yugabyte/yugabyte-db/architecture/design/docdb-raft-enhancements.md

 Leader leases eliminate the need for the extra heartbeat from the remote peers (step 4b in the diagram above), without sacrificing safety.

-In YugaByte DB, a newly elected leader cannot serve reads (or initiate writing a no-op Raft operation which is a prerequisite to accepting writes) until it has acquired a leader lease.
+In YugabyteDB, a newly elected leader cannot serve reads (or initiate writing a no-op Raft operation which is a prerequisite to accepting writes) until it has acquired a leader lease.
 During a leader election, a voter must propagate the longest remaining duration time of an old leader’s lease known to that voter to the new candidate it is voting for.
 Upon receiving a majority of votes, the new leader must wait out the old leader’s lease duration before considers itself as having the lease.
 The old leader, upon the expiry of its leader lease, steps down and no longer functions as a leader.
 The new leader continuously extends its leader lease as a part of Raft replication.
-Typically, leader leases have a short duration, for example the default in YugaByte DB is 2 seconds.
+Typically, leader leases have a short duration, for example the default in YugabyteDB is 2 seconds.

 The sequence of steps is as follows: